 Forestry: Forestland consisting of one or more tracts, one of which consists of at least 20 acres that is in actual production forestry products.
 A forestry management plan is required for acceptance into this program.

-To apply for the Land Use Program, or learn more about eligibility requirements, call 250-4940 or email firstname.lastname@example.org.
+To apply for the Present-Use Program, or learn more about eligibility requirements, call 250-4940 or email firstname.lastname@example.org.